Allen B. Reed: Between the two world wars

 Reed assumed command of a new cruiser, USS New Orleans, at New York Navy Yard in February 1934.
 Among New Orlean's junior officers under Captain Reed's command in 1934 were Ensign E.L.
 Jahncke, Jr. and Ensign T.H.
 Moorer.
-Jahncke was the son of the Assistant Secretary of the Navy, and Moorer rose to the rank of admiral and served as Chief of Naval Operations (CNO) from 1967–1970 and Chairman of the Joint Chiefs of Staff from 1970–1974.
+Jahncke was the son of the Assistant Secretary of the Navy, and Moorer rose to the rank of admiral and served as Chief of Naval Operations (CNO) from 1967 to 1970 and Chairman of the Joint Chiefs of Staff from 1970 to 1974.

 USS New Orleans made a shakedown Transatlantic crossing to Northern Europe and Scandinavia in May and June 1934.
 President Franklin D. Roosevelt took a cruise beginning July 5 on the ship, which went through the Panama Canal, had an exercise off of the California coast with USS Macon, and ended at Astoria, Oregon, on August 2, 1934.
 The New Orleans then went through the Panama Canal to Cuba, and then exercised off of the New England coast.
 It made its first visit to the port of New Orleans in the spring of 1935.
 On March 30, 1935, Louisiana Governor Oscar K. Allen presented Reed and the ship with the silver services from the former battleship USS Louisiana and the former cruiser USS New Orleans, and named Reed an honorary citizen of the city.
 It was still under his command in April 1935.

 He was Director of Fleet Maintenance Division of the Office of the Chief of Naval Operations from October 1935 to 1939.
 In 1937, Reed also served on the Joint Economy Board between the Army and Navy and was the appointed Chairman of the Executive Committee of the Army and Navy Munitions Board.